lowRISC/opentitan/doc/guides/getting_started/src/README.md

 If you are specifying a new machine to run top-level simulations of the whole of OpenTitan using Verilator, it is recommended that you have a minimum of **32GiB of physical RAM** and at least **512GiB of SSD/HDD storage** for the build tools, repository and Ubuntu installation.

-## Step 2: Install Package Manager Dependencies
+## Step 2: Install dependencies using the package manager

 *Skip this step if using the Docker container.*